ucrdatacenter/ucrdatacenter.github.io/tutorials/r_intro_summarize.md

 ---
 layout: page
 title: "Data wrangling: summarizing data (within groups)"
-date: "Last updated: 2024-08-11"
+date: "Last updated: 2024-09-22"
 output:
   md_document:
     variant: gfm
     preserve_yaml: true
 ---

-**This tutorial is not ready yet.
-Please come back later.**

 ## Introduction

-In some cases you might need to summarize your data to understand it better and to compare different groups.
-In this tutorial, we will show you how to summarize data within groups using the `group_by()` and `summarize()` functions from `tidyverse` functions and the `diamonds` dataset (which comes pre-loaded with `tidyverse` so you don’t need to import it).
+In some cases you might need to summarize your data – that is, collapse a lot of information into a few key statistics– to understand it better and to compare different groups.
+In this tutorial, we show you how to summarize data within groups using the `group_by()` and `summarize()` functions from `tidyverse` functions and the `diamonds` dataset (which comes pre-loaded with `tidyverse` so you don’t need to import it).

 Let’s load the `tidyverse` package and have a look at the `diamonds`
 dataset: